manuel-uberti/manuel-uberti.github.io/_posts/2019-12-23-helm-actions.md

 To be fair, `mu--candidate-directory` does a little more than what I need here.
-That’s because I use `mu-helm-project-dired` and `mu-helm-project-shell` in `helm-buffers-list` and `helm-browse-project` too.
+That’s because I use `mu-helm-project-dired` and `mu-helm-project-shell` in `helm-mini` and `helm-browse-project` too.
 The latter lists special buffers (e.g., `*scratch*`) as buffers of the current project.
 Since they do not live in any specific directory, [default-directory](http://doc.endlessparentheses.com/Var/default-directory.html) is the obvious choice.